Person specification and job description

 Salary: £22,320 FTE

-As a pandemic response, Sudden, the charity service for people bereaved in Sudden ways, is offering people who are bereaved suddenly or too soon (including by COVID-19 and other causes), and who have vulnerabilities and acute needs, a case worker providing up to ten interventions of phone-based care spread over the first ten weeks of someone’s bereavement, to provide support and practical help and protect wellbeing at a critical time of shock and loss.
+As a pandemic response, Sudden, the charity service for people bereaved in Sudden ways, is offering people who are bereaved suddenly or too soon (including by COVID-19 and other causes), and who have vulnerabilities and acute needs, a specialist service providing support, practical help and protecting wellbeing during the first ten weeks of their bereavement, at a critical time of shock and loss and often major upheavals to people’s life circumstances.

 More about who we help